Chicken Shawarma vs. Shish Tawook: Differences, Recipes & Best Choice

 Wraps and Pitas

-Wrap in soft flatbread or pita with lettuce, tomatoes, cucumbers, and garlic or mango-tahini sauce.
+Wrap sliced shawarma in soft flatbread or pita with lettuce, tomatoes, cucumbers, pickles, and garlic or mango-tahini sauce for a portable, flavorful meal.

 Platter Presentations

-Serve with rice, grilled vegetables, hummus, and tabbouleh for a complete meal.
+Serve with basmati rice, grilled vegetables, hummus, tabbouleh, and a side of toum for a hearty, family-style platter, perfect for gatherings.

 Serving Styles of Shish Tawook